anshulkamath/cryptography/README.md

 # cryptography
-A Minimal Dependency Library for Crypotgraphy Written in C
+A Minimal Dependency Library for Cryptography Written in C

 ## Introduction
 Welcome to the `anshulkamath`'s big unsigned integer library!
 This library is the second iteration of such a library.
 The original repository can be found on anshulkamath's GitHub [here](https://github.com/anshulkamath/big-uint-dep)!